zhengz99/zhengz99.github.io/_pages/about.md

 ---

-I’m  a third-year PhD candidate in  School of Computer Science and Technology, University of Science and Technology of China (USTC), and a member of the State Key Laboratory of Cognitive Intelligence, supervised by [Prof. Qi Liu](http://staff.ustc.edu.cn/~qiliuql/).
+I’m  a five-year PhD candidate in  School of Computer Science and Technology, University of Science and Technology of China (USTC), and a member of the State Key Laboratory of Cognitive Intelligence, supervised by [Prof. Qi Liu](http://staff.ustc.edu.cn/~qiliuql/).
 My research interests are **Fairness in Machine Learning**, **Trustworthiness in LLM** and  **User Modeling**.

+Currently, I am a visiting student at Nanyang Technological University (NTU), working with [Prof. Dacheng Tao](https://dr.ntu.edu.sg/cris/rp/rp02343) and [Prof. Baosheng Yu](https://dr.ntu.edu.sg/cris/rp/rp02563).

 ## 📰 News
+- 🎉 One paper accepted at ICLR 2024.
+Congratulations to Zirui!
 - 🎉 Two papers accepted at AAAI 2025.
 Congratulations to Weibo and Junfeng!
 - 🎉 Two papers accepted at KDD 2025.
 Congratulations to Li Rui and Weibo!
+- 🏆 Honored to receive the National Scholarship for Ph.D.
+Students!
 - 🎉 One paper accepted at EMNLP 2024 Main.
 Congratulations to Li Rui!
 - 🎉 One paper accepted at WSDM 2025.
 Congratulations to Yanmin!
 - 🎉 Two papers (one as first author) accepted at NeurIPS 2024.
 Congratulations to Weibo, and special thanks to Prof. Qi Liu and Prof. Zhenya Huang for the guidance!